NREL/batmods-lite/README.md

 2) Kinetic/transport properties for common battery materials

 ## Installing
-We recommend using [Anaconda](https://www.anaconda.com/download) to create and manage your Python virtual environments.
+We recommmmend using [Anaconda](https://www.anaconda.com/download) to create and manage your Python virtual environments.
 The following directions assume you are using Anaconda.

 After downloading or cloning the BATMODS-lite repo files onto your local machine, open Anaconda Prompt (Windows) or Terminal (MacOS/Linux) and run the following to: (1) create an environment named "batmods," (2) activate your new environment, (3) install scikits.odes, and (4) install BATMODS-lite.